-A bona fide member of a licensee present at the event would have to wear a vest, button, or other distinctive apparel identifying that individual as a member of the licensee.
-At least two bona fide members of the millionaire party licensee, not including a member acting as a dealer, would have to be present at all times during an event.
-If fewer than two bona fide members were present at any time during an event, the licensee would have to immediately report this to the executive director.
-The executive director could require the licensee to stop conducting the event.
+A bona fide member of a licensee present at the event has to wear a vest, button, or other distinctive apparel identifying that individual as a member of the licensee.
+The executive director cannot require more than two bona fide members of the millionaire party licensee, not including a member acting as a dealer, to be present at all times during an event.
+If fewer than two bona fide members are present at any time during an event, the licensee must immediately report this to the executive director.
+The executive director may require the licensee to stop conducting the event.

-Bona fide member would mean a member who participates in the qualified organization to further its lawful purposes or the spouse of such a member.
+Bona fide member means a member who participates in the qualified organization to further its lawful purposes (or the spouse of such a member).